bluehen-tech/ud-dssa-website/README.md

 # BlueHen.tech

-> Home of the UD Data Science Student Association: amplifying student visibility, connecting industry partners, attracting donations, hosting transformative events, and showcasing our composable/headless architecture.
+> Home of the UD Data Science Student Association: amplifying student visibility, connecting industry partners, attracting donations, hosting transformative events, and showcasing our tech stack built with a modern composable/headless architecture.

 ## Overview

 The official platform for the University of Delaware Data Science Student Association (UDSSA) and DSI Fellows.
-We showcase member profiles, facilitate donations, market our services, and organize cutting-edge workshops, hackathons, and networking events to build the next generation of data scientists.
+We showcase member profiles, facilitate donations, market our services, and organize meaningful workshops and networking events to build the next generation of data scientists.

 ## Purpose

 - **Member Portfolios**: Showcase student skills and projects
 - **Donation Management**: Support our activities through easy donation options
-- **Service Marketing**: Highlight data science services offered by our members
+- **Service Marketing**: Highlight data science services offered by our members and organization
-- **Event Broadcasting**: Promote workshops, hackathons, and networking events
+- **Event Broadcasting**: Promote workshops and networking events

 ## Tech Stack